hashicorp/terraform-provider-azurerm/website/docs/r/iothub_fallback_route.html.markdown

 * `endpoint_names` - (Required) The endpoints to which messages that satisfy the condition are routed.
 Currently only 1 endpoint is allowed.

 * `condition` - (Optional) The condition that is evaluated to apply the routing rule.
-If no condition is provided, it evaluates to `true` by default.
 For grammar, see: <https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-query-language>.
 Defaults to `true`.

 ## Attributes Reference